sarahwehkamp/HR-Employee-Data-Analysis/README.md

 ## Key Findings 💡

-The analysis revealed several key insights:
+## Key Findings 💡

-* **Attrition Drivers:** Certain departments (e.g., Production) showed higher attrition.
-Lower engagement correlated with termination, and lack of advancement was a key termination reason.
+This analysis of the HR dataset reveals several key insights into employee attrition, engagement, pay equity, recruitment effectiveness, and tenure.
+The detailed explanations for each finding can be found under the file "[ANSWERS.md](ANSWERS.md)" in this repository.

-* **Engagement & Performance:** A positive correlation was observed between engagement and performance.
+* **Attrition Drivers:** The Production department shows the highest attrition rate (39.71%).
+Early-mid career employees (1-4 years tenure) are also at higher risk.
+Low engagement is strongly correlated with termination.
+Within Admin Offices, "Career Change" and "No-Call, No-Show" are the top reasons for leaving (11.11% each).
+Higher termination rates are observed for lower performers, but a notable percentage of "Fully Meets" (32.92%) and "Exceeds" (21.62%) employees also attrited.
-* **Pay Equity:** Potential pay disparities were identified based on gender and race.
+* **Engagement & Performance:** Lower engagement scores are associated with terminated employees.
+Leveraging high engagement through recognition and targeted interventions for lower performers are recommended to potentially boost overall productivity.
-* **Recruitment Effectiveness:** Employee referrals and the company website showed the highest retention rates.
+* **Pay Equity:** Potential gender pay gaps exist, with males averaging $62,313.80 and females $58,068.50.
+Significant pay differences are also observed across racial groups, with the largest gap being $26,997.62 between the lowest and highest average salaries by race and gender.
-* **Tenure Variation:** Average tenure varied significantly by department and role, suggesting potential areas for review.
+* **Recruitment Effectiveness:** The company website (92.31%) and employee referrals (83.87%) yield the highest retention rates.
+Sources like CareerBuilder (52.17%) and Diversity Job Fairs (44.83%) show lower retention.

-For a more detailed explanation of the findings for each key question, please see the [ANSWERS.md](ANSWERS.md) file.
+* **Employee Tenure:** IT/IS roles have shorter average tenures (1.48-3.85 years), while the Executive Office shows longer tenures (exceeding 6.10 years).
+Production shows similar tenure for management and entry-level roles, and Sales tenure varies by role.

 ## How to View the Analysis 👀